solana-labs/solana/docs/src/cli/examples/deploy-a-program.md

 solana program deploy --program-id <PROGRAM_ADDRESS> --buffer <BUFFER_ADDRESS>
 ```

 Note, the buffer's authority must match the program's upgrade authority.
+During
+deployment, the buffer account's contents are copied into the program-data
+account and the buffer account is set to zero.
+The lamports from the buffer
+account are refunded to a spill account.

 Buffers also support `show` and `dump` just like programs do.